kaiyuyue/nxtp/README.md

 | prob: 0.00665 - counter
 ```

-For reference, the output from model trained on G70M is
+The output from model trained on G70M is

 ```bash
 top-20 predictions: